Although we make every effort to double check each entry, we ask that you familiarize yourself with the rules, in order to avoid potential issues

-2. The maximum number of classes any performer over the age of 28 can enter within any given discipline is THREE Addenda classes.
+2. The maximum number of classes any performer over the age of 28 can enter is THREE Addenda classes.

 3. A competitor may enter only one solo class in a given group of classes, except where the group of classes contains more than one class for a given age or grade, or allows for more than one instrument.